Dart

 Features

-Format parsers for JSON, YAML, TOML, XML, CSV, HCL, and Proto3
+Paired with rumil_parsers (JSON, YAML, TOML, XML, CSV, HCL, Proto3, Markdown) and rumil_tokens

 Packages